Life Insurance Claims in Oregon

 - Missing monthly premiums caused a gap in coverage

 There is also an issue of unreasonably restrictive life insurance policies.
 Your loved one’s death might not be covered under your policy but would have been under similar policies sold by other companies.
 For example, an exclusion clause that does not cover deaths caused by car accidents could be argued as unnecessarily one-sided, warranting a challenge from an insurance attorney.
+Our lawyer for life insurance can help you challenge denied life insurance claims.

 Understanding Incontestability Clauses